Concurrent Education (Laurier-Nipissing)

 - Alternative placements

 The Concurrent Education program includes a variety of alternative practicum placements.
 All students will complete a placement in unique settings such as museums, hospitals and private schools.
 Students also have the opportunity to complete an International placement in countries such as Kenya or Italy.

 Technology in education is changing rapidly and employers expect our future teachers to be current in the latest software and equipment.
 The Laurier-Nipissing Concurrent Education program is offering students an exciting technological initiative called the iTeach Program that will prepare our students for the convergence of educational programs and computer technology.
 All iTeach Program participants are provided with ongoing professional learning during both on-campus activities (course work, workshops, drop-in centre support) and off-campus practicum experiences.
 Teacher candidates are provided with opportunities to acquire the skills, knowledge and perspectives required to successfully integrate educational technology to enhance teaching and learning experiences in 21st century classrooms.
 If a laptop is being purchased, it is highly recommended that students purchase an Apple MacBook* laptop computer.
 Exclusive discount prices are available for students via the My Nipissing portal (http://my.nipissingu.ca/); MacBooks may be new, refurbished or used.

-- Teachable Subjects: English, French, Geography, History, Math, Religion, and Science (new for 2013).
+- Teachable Subjects: English, French, Geography, History, Math, and Science.

 - Developmental Psychology for Educators